 Nutrition and exercise Bachelor’s degree holders should be able to find a number of career options available after graduation.
 One of the most common is pursuing a career as a dietitian.
 Also known as nutritionists, typically work in hospitals, long-term care facilities, public health clinics, or directing cafeterias for large corporations or school systems.
 Clinical dietitians typically work in hospitals or long term care facilities and provide patients with individualized and group nutritional programs bases on the patients specific needs.
 Management dietitians typically manage large cafeterias in schools, hospitals, larger businesses, or for a food corporation.
 They are usually responsible for buying food, overseeing the kitchen staff and other dietitians, and other business-related tasks.
 Community dietitians usually work in public health clinics, government and non-profit agencies, health maintenance organizations (HMOs) by educating specific groups of people on proper nutrition.

 Job growth in the field is expected to grow faster than average compared to other occupations.
 According to the U.S. Bureau of Labor Statistics, employment for dietitians and nutritionists is expected to increase by 20% through the year 2020.
-The Bureau also reported the median annual income for dietitians and nutritionists was $53,250 in 2010.
-It is important to remember that entry-level positions in the field usually earn considerably less, with the lowest 10% of workers in the field earning less than $33,330 in 2010.
+The Bureau also reported the median annual income for dietitians and nutritionists was $53,250.
+It is important to remember that entry-level positions in the field usually earn considerably less, with the lowest 10% of workers in the field earning less than $33,330.